wp-plugins/smart-forms/readme.txt

 9. Calculated field interface
 10. Example of date field
 == Changelog ==
+= Smart Forms 0.8.5 =
+* Improving selection of options in the checkbox, radio buttons and select boxes

 = Smart Forms 0.8 =
 * Adding css export of submitted forms to entries screen = Smart Forms 0.7 =